Are Medical Benefits Considered Marital Property in Morris County, NJ?

 The equitable distribution attorneys of Jacobs Berger have extensive experience helping divorcing couples divide complex assets in Morris County towns including Madison, Randolph, Morristown, Denville, Dover, Florapark, East Hanover, Rockaway, Tewksbury, and across Northern New Jersey.
 Our firm is built on the belief that most divorce disputes can be handled amicably and cooperatively, but will not hesitate to pursue any means necessary to protect your family’s future.
 Our attorneys take pride in offering dynamic and personalized legal solutions to fit your individual needs and concerns.

-Call our office today to learn more about your legal standing, future health insurance options, or any other divorce legal matter in a confidential and comprehensive case assessment.
+Call our office today to learn more about your legal standing, future health insurance options, or any other divorce legal matter in a strategic planning session.

 Equitable Distribution of Healthcare Attorneys Morris NJ